ValdrDarmir/HeightCalculator/README.md

 # HeightCalculator
 This simple tool helps you to calculate your height.
-With just a simple numeric imput, you can see how tall you are!
+With just a simple numeric input, you can see how tall you are!
 ## Requirements
 * Visual Studio Code (VSC) or another texteditor
 * Browser (Firefox recommended)